An epicurean adventure to: Pakistan

 What's to love about this recipe

-- Quick and easy stove-top dish that takes no more than 30 minutes to make.
+- Quick and easy stove-top curry that takes no more than 30 minutes to make.

 - You can adjust the heat level if you don't like things too spicy.
 See further down for suggestions.